resola-ai/jobs/pdm/readme.md

 ## Job brief

-We are looking for a Senior Project Manager to be responsible for handling our company's ongoing projects.
-You will be working closely with your team members to ensure that all project requirements, deadlines, and schedules are on track.
-Responsibilities include submitting project deliverables, preparing status reports, and establishing effective project communication plans as well as the proper execution of said plans.

-To be a successful candidate, you will need to have proven experience in project management and the ability to lead project teams of various sizes.
-A Project Management Professional (PMP) certification is a huge advantage.
+We are looking for an experienced Product Manager who is passionate about building products that customers love.
+You will join a dynamic and fast-paced environment and work with cross-functional teams to design, build and roll-out products that deliver the company’s vision and strategy.

 ## Location